zfinnan/express-project-organizer/readme.md

 })
 ```

 Note that these are two possible queries you can perform.
 There are others that you'll want to test.
+Make sure you can have multiple projects associated with a given category, and also multiple categories associated with a given project.

 #### Part 3: Integrate the model with the app